gares/vscoq-language-server/sel/README.md

 dispatching can pass the ball correctly.

 SEL provides a few `Sel.on_*` APIs to create events on which one can wait.
-For example the death of a process, or an HTTP Content-Length encoded request.
+For example the death of a process, or an HTTP Content-Length encoded request, or some item in a Queue, or some marhaled OCaml value.
 All these APIs take a function to inject the actual data that comes with the event inside the appropriate ADT constructor representing the event ready to be handled.